 AFMA’s Board of Directors is responsible for the selection of Physician Advisors for the organization who advise the board on a number of details related to AFMA decisions and activities.
-They participate in elements of the Fall Board meeting, including RPS speaker selection and selection of the plenary speaker for the conference.
+They participate in elements of the Fall Board meeting, including RLS speaker selection and selection of the plenary speaker for the conference.
 They have also committed to writing articles pertaining to pertinent topics for the AFMA newsletter throughout the year.
-Finally, they meet with the board during RPS each year to review what each committee has been working on, the goals of the organization and to ask questions regarding how they can better assist us in the year to come.
+Finally, they meet with the board during RLS each year to review what each committee has been working on, the goals of the organization and to ask questions regarding how they can better assist us in the year to come.

 The collaboration allows for AFMA to play a huge role in administration of our specialty while giving us the benefit of having leaders in our field for advice when needed.
 It is truly a win-win situation!
-Our advisors for 2014-2015 include:
+Our advisors include:

 Gregory H. Blake, MD, MPH

 University of Tennessee Medical Center

 Knoxville, TN 37902

 Dr. Blake received his medical degree from the University of Texas Southwestern Medical School, Dallas in 1977.
 He completed his residency in family practice at Dwight David Eishenhower Army Medical Center, Fort Gordon, Georgia.
 Dr. Blake spent four years at Martin Army Community Hospital, Ft.
 Benning, Georgia, where he was director of the Family Practice Residency Program.
 He joined the faculty of the University of OK, Oklahoma City, in 1984 and earned a Master of Public Health degree.
 Dr. Blake was Residency/Fellowship Director at the University of MI Medical Center at Jackson from 1989 until he joined the Knoxville program in 1995.